Unit XI. Healing

 Listen and really hear what the other person says.
 If this proves

-minutes, without interruption.
-Then allow another five minutes before
+without interruption.
+Then allow another five minutes before the other

-the other person responds in order to let the information sink in and
+person responds in order to let the information sink in and run through

-run through your heart.
-Do all of this as if the relationship were
+your heart.
+Do all of this as if the relationship were another person,

-another person, perhaps your child.
-After the initial consultation,
+perhaps your child.
+After the initial consultation, discuss what treatment

 Personal integrity depends upon the rescue of all parts of ourselves.